Dharani-kaligi/Uber_Dataanalysis_Python/README.md

 # Installation

--**Clone the Repository:** Clone the repository using Git and Navigate the project directory.
+**Clone the Repository:** Clone the repository using Git and Navigate the project directory.
--**Install Dependencies:** Install Required Python packages.
+**Install Dependencies:** Install Required Python packages.
--**Run the Analysis:** Once the dependencies are installed, you can run the analysis in Jupyter Notebook.
+**Run the Analysis:** Once the dependencies are installed, you can run the analysis in Jupyter Notebook.
 Open Jupyter Notebook and launch the notebook

 Open the relevant notebook file (e.g., uber_data_analysis.ipynb) and run the cells to perform the data analysis.